jepa/cocos_mpa/README.md

 # Methodology

 - Develop different scenarios with Taylor and MarViva
-- Run a sensitivity analysis to make decission on how to re-distribute fishing effort
+- Run a sensitivity analysis to make decision on how to re-distribute fishing effort
 - Integrate MPAs into DBEM grid
-- Rund the DBEM under the different scenrios and species
+- Run the DBEM under the different scenarios and species
-- Data analsysis for report
+- Data analysis for report

 ## Scenarios